-All successful and unsuccessful applicant notifications will be communicated to laboratory, plant, and site POCs.
+All successful and unsuccessful applicant notifications will be communicated to DOE National Laboratory and DOE plant and site POCs.
 It is the responsibility of the POC to distribute the notification information to their laboratory, plant, and site applicants.

 c) Topic 1 Project Administration and Reporting